Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 ### Deploy the application
-As per previous assignments, try to complete the deploymentscript by using the `kn`-CLI.
+As per previous assignments, try to complete the deployment script by using the `kn`-CLI.